 To perform Ganesha Mudra, place your left hand in front of the chest, palm out, and grasp it with your right hand.
 The hands stay at the level of the heart as they are energetically pulled apart without releasing the grip.
 On a physical level, this strengthens the muscles of the arms, chest, and shoulders.

-Go deeper into the science and philosophy of yoga: www.oneyogathailand.com
+Go deeper into the science and philosophy of yoga in our Online Studio or our 200-Hour Yoga Teacher Training: www.oneyogathailand.com